AsquaredWsquared/eleos-dev-env/README.md

 <img src="https://github.com/AsquaredWsquared/eleos-dev-env/blob/main/images/Docker5.JPG">

-## Step 3 Connect to our "sta-odoo-dev" Container with Visual Studio Code using the "Remote - Containers" extension and do some coding!!
+## Step 3 Connect to our "sta-odoo-dev" Container with Visual Studio Code using the "Remote - Containers" extension

 Enough of the scripting shenanigans!
 We can now try and hook into our shiny new container (sta-odoo-dev) with Visual Studio Code and break/make stuff.

-To use Visual Studio Code Remote Development with docker containers you need to install the “Remote - Containers” extension.
+To use Visual Studio Code Remote Development with Docker containers you need to install the “Remote - Containers” extension.

 <img src="https://github.com/AsquaredWsquared/eleos-dev-env/blob/main/images/Capture1.JPG">